Transverse universal links: Introduction

 \begin{itemize} \item[(d)] Does there exist a symplectic surface $S\subseteq (D^4,\la_{std})$ such that any Weinstein 4-fold $(W,\la)$ is a branched cover of $(D^4,\la_{std})$ along $S$ ? \end{itemize}

-{\bf Acknowledgements:} We thank the referee for helpful comments that improved the paper.
+{\bf Acknowledgements:} We thank Eric Stenhede, Jesús Rodríguez-Viorato, and Sebastian Zapata-Rendón for pointing out an error in the original version of Figure 1.
+We thank the referee for helpful comments that improved the paper.
 The first author is supported by the NSF grants DMS-1608018 and, subsequently, DMS-1841913, and a BBVA Research Fellowship.
 He also thanks Ad\'an Medrano Mart\'in del Campo for useful conversations.
 The second author was partially supported by NSF grant DMS-1608684.